 A - It is an awareness of one's own personality and individuality, including strengths and weaknesses, blind spots (baggage), personal brand, reputation, mindset, visibility and where one is in thier life's journey.
 We gain self-awareness via comprehensive, timely and actionable feedback via a mastery series of deep-dive, anonymous, assessments of those that know us well.
 IT WILL BECOME YOUR X-FACTOR!

-Q - What is Feedback, in the context of professional development and advancement?
+Q - What is Feedback, in the context of self-awareness, professional development and advancement?

 A - Per Dictionary.com, Feedback is "knowledge of the results of any behavior, considered as influencing or modifying future performance.
 Synonyms here are key and include: assessment, observation, comment, reaction, criticism and evaluation.
 Comprehensive and timely feedback identifies any blind spots that may be impacting a person's personal and/or professional life.
 Feedback can expose good, neutral or bad information.
 It can confirm leverageable positives, expose additional, under-untilized positives and/or expose negatives, those needed to be addressed.